cfpb/design-system/components/buttons.md

   <a href="#" class="a-btn active" title="Test button">Anchor Tag</a>
   <button class="a-btn active" title="Test button">Button Tag</button>
   <input type="submit" value="Input Tag" class="a-btn active">
-usage: >
+usage: >-
   **Use cases**

-  "Use primary buttons for actions that go to the next step.
+  Use primary buttons for actions that go to the next step.
 Use secondary buttons for actions that happen on the current page.
 Generous white space lends focus and makes buttons more actionable.
 Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.

-  Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended."
+  Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.

   **Content guidelines**

-  "Labels should be written in sentence case.
+  Labels should be written in sentence case.
 Use verbs and an active voice.
   Language should be clear, succinct, and informative.
 Limit the copy length to 22 characters.